 Adult lacewings are fairly easy to identify.
 Their signature lacy green wings and bottle green color are quite recognizable.
 However, the larvae and the eggs can be mistaken for other species of insect.
 What do lacewing eggs look like?
 The tiny eggs can be difficult to spot, but their unique fixation and the fact that females can lay up to 200 eggs at a time can help you spot these future garden warriors.

 Before you go scraping off a cluster of insect eggs on the leaves of your plants, be aware they may be the future beneficial garden cleaners, lacewing larvae.
 Recognizing the eggs and preserving them will ensure that you can harness their insatiable appetites for your garden.

 The typical lacewing larvae habitat is in aphid-infested crops such as:

 Lacewing insect eggs will be attached by fine filaments to the surface of leaves.
 These filaments are so delicate and hard to discern that the tiny, white eggs seem to be floating on the plant.
 Leave these insect eggs alone to develop into fierce, ravenous forces for good in the landscape.

 Attracting Lacewings to Gardens

 Lacewing larvae can actually be purchased but you can also coax adults to make your garden their home.
-After all, each larvae can eat its body weight of aphids or other pests every day.
+After all, each larva can eat its body weight of aphids or other pests every day.
 The best locations for lacewings are areas with a large variety of plants.
 Adults seek nectar and pollen, which makes blooming plants especially attractive.
 Sugar sources in the landscape will also attract the adults, as will the honeydew produced by the pesky insects.

-In personal garden settings, a fraction of that number should be sufficient and your pest problem controlled safely, naturally and without toxins.
+In personal garden settings, a fraction of that number should be sufficient, and your pest problem controlled safely, naturally, and without toxins.